ksoze84/useStateHandler/README.md

 ### Reutilizing classes

-Classes are made for reutilization, making new instances from these.
+Classes are made for reutilization, making new object instances from these.
 But in this case, the instance creation is managed by the hook, and it maintains only one instance per class name.
 One way to use your class again with this hook without duplicating code is to extend it:

 ```ts